Two young women sit next to each other in a lecture

 Intercultural CommunicationSpanish/French for Business 1Spanish/French for Business 2Spanish/French for Business 3

 In the fifth semester you will gain experience abroad.
 You are welcome to study at one of our partner universities or at a university of your choice.
 Alternatively, you have the opportunity to complete an internship in another country.
-Back in Germany, the program focuses on specialisation in management, including a comprehensive case study in which you work on innovative projects.
-This experience, combined with a business simulation, involves a series of unique challenges that help you develop holistic management skills.
-The university studies conclude with a Bachelor's thesis.
+Back in Germany, the programme focuses on specialisation in management, including a comprehensive case study in which you work on innovative projects.
+This experience, combined with a business simulation, includes a series of unique challenges that help you develop holistic management skills.
+The programme concludes with a Bachelor's thesis.

 5th semester6th semester7th semester